Kaju-Bubanja/neuroglancer/README.txt

 Code written during a software project by Kaju Bubanja with supervision by Thomas Templier, Hahnloser laboratory, Institute of Neuroinformatics, University of Zurich and ETH Zurich.

+Worked on Windows 8, Windows 10, with Oculus DK2, with Chromium VR build and Firefox nightly build.

 How to install:
 1. Follow instructions here: https://github.com/google/neuroglancer
 2. Download chromium and follow instructions here: https://webvr.info/get-chrome/